codeforsanjose/BadgeHub/README.md

 ### <a name="installing_login">Installing the login system</a>

-1. Open terminal and create a new folder called "GitHub".
+1. Open a terminal and create a new folder called "GitHub".
 Run: `mkdir ~/GitHub`

     **NOTE:** Ensure that the folder name is "GitHub" since the folder name is referenced in the install script.
 2. Clone the git repository from GitHub.
 Run: